 If you decide to buy this book after reading our content, please consider clicking through our affiliate link, located within the post and in the footnote at the end.

-Kavey Eats received a review copy of Diana Henry’s From The Oven To The Table from the publisher Mitchell Beazley (part of Octopus Publishing Group).
+Kavey Eats received a review copy of Diana Henry’s From The Oven To The Table from the publisher Mitchell Beazley.
 Currently available from Amazon UK for £16.12 (RRP £25).